Creatine and Dementia Cover Photo

 Dementia is an umbrella term that encompasses various neurodegenerative conditions, including Alzheimer's disease, vascular dementia, Lewy body dementia, and frontotemporal dementia.
 These conditions are characterized by cognitive decline, memory loss, and impaired daily functioning.

-Current treatment options offer limited efficacy in slowing disease progression.
-There are currently no medications that cure dementia, and the many pharmaceuticals on the market today are designed to help manage symptoms or slow progression.
+Current treatment options for dementia offer limited efficacy in slowing disease progression.
+There are currently no medications that cure dementia, and many pharmaceuticals on the market today are designed to help manage symptoms or slow progression.

-Because pharmaceuticals have limited efficacy and produce some unwanted side effects, many people look to holistic treatments, often paired with traditional medications, to manage dementia more effectively.
+Because pharmaceuticals have limited efficacy and can produce unwanted side effects, many people look to holistic treatments, such as creatine, often paired with traditional medications, to manage dementia more effectively.

-Only recently has creatine emerged as a worthy option, but it's sound safety profile makes it attractive to those hoping to manage dementia or those who are genetically predisposed to dementia and want to prevent it.
+Recently, creatine has emerged as a worthy option for those seeking alternatives.
+Its sound safety profile makes it attractive for individuals hoping to manage dementia, as well as for those who are genetically predisposed to dementia and wish to prevent it.
+This growing interest has led to research into creatine for dementia and its potential benefits for Alzheimer's patients.

 What is Creatine?